 Traveling in the Winter – The Beach

 If I have a Sunday off and my family is free too, sometimes we go to Cavallino or to Lido.
 The beach that in summer is so full of people that you have difficulties even getting down to the water from your Beach umbrella, is wonderfully empty.
 Birds, rabbits, and one or two lonely fishermen rule here now.
 And the walkers.
-People, who like us love to walk along the sands, while the winter wind whips our faces or the cold blueish sun warms us up.
+People, who like us, love to walk along the sands, while the winter wind whips our faces or the cold blueish sun warms us up.

-We can even let the dog lose.
+We can even let the dog loose.
 And he loves it, running from here to there over the wide, open sand.
 In summer we can’t even bring him but in winter it’s all his.

 Traveling in the Winter – Venice